Certificate in University Teaching and Learning

 Overview of the Western Certificate in Teaching and Learning - Information Session

-We will hold an information sessions in October to introduce participants to the components of the Certificate and provides insight into the structure, organization, timing and expectations associated with each of these elements.
+We will hold an information session in October to introduce participants to the components of the Certificate and provides insight into the structure, organization, timing and expectations associated with each of these elements.
 This seminar provides an opportunity for graduate students registered in or curious about this program to have their questions answered by members of the TSC staff.